 Rolfers use their hands, forearms and elbows during manipulation, and verbal cues to evoke awareness and/or movement where appropriate.
-The contact should never feel like "too much", in which the client has to tense somewhere else, hold their breath, or disassociate in order to stand the work.
+The contact can be intense.
+It should never feel like "too much", where the client has to tense somewhere else, hold their breath, or disassociate in order to stand the work.

 How is it different than massage?

 Rolfing is less about relaxation and more about permanently aligning the body.
 Rolfers are interested in establishing an integrated, balanced body.
 The work may have affect not only the physical structure, but also physiological functioning, emotions and thought patterns.

 How is it different from chiropractic?

 Chiropractic is a widely varied field.
 The high velocity spinal adjustments that many associate with chiropractic, are absent from Rolfing.
 Rolfing deals with the connective tissues surrounding bones, organizing them so that the bones can adjust into a new, more aligned placement.
 Rolfing also has an endpoint (Ten Series, with occasional tune ups afterward as desired) whereas many chiropractic patients keep returning for continuous care.

 Does it hurt?

 Nowadays Rolfers are trained to work with the client and his/her/their nervous system, not against it.
 The contact may be light, sometimes deep, sometimes intense, but never "too much."

 The perception of depth depends on the sensitivity of the client.
 As such, an elbow on an IT band of hamstring may or may not feel deep, and may or may not be productive.
 Gently holding the head or sacrum may be deeply felt with a resonating quality throughout the whole body, particularly when that body has begun to light up and link up new connections in the neural map, creating a global effect.